 COREQUISITE: CHEM 212 or CHEM 212H.
-INDEPENDENT STUDY: 3-9 contact hours per week.

 Students with previous course work in Organic or Biochemistry may do assigned projects involving research and analysis of selected topics.
 This independent study is for students who are interested in furthering their knowledge of Organic or Biochemistry.
 Prior to registration, a written contract must be prepared.
 See the instructor for details.